 First Time Buyers or any applicants with high credit scores are more likely to get accepted a mortgage over applicants with a low score.
 Lenders study your application carefully in order to ensure that you can afford a mortgage.
 You will never be guaranteed a mortgage and this is because every lender has a different lending criteria and it is unlikely that you will match every single one of them.

 Each lender has devolved their own way of deciding whether you match their criteria or not.
 You could match the majority of them but you also may not.
 It is your Mortgage Advisors’ job to try and find you a lender who has criteria that you will fit into.
 Also, they will try and find the best deal for your personal circumstances.
 Whether your advisor is from your bank, the lender or a Mortgage Broker in Hull like us, they will try their best to match your mortgage needs

-Going to a Mortgage Broker will allow you to Speak to a Mortgage Advisor in Hull who will try and find you the best deal possible based on your personal situation.
+Going to a Mortgage Broker in Hull will allow you to Speak to a Mortgage Advisor in Hull who will try and find you the best deal possible based on your personal situation.
 You will always know what is going on and will always be updated if anything changes or something comes up.
-Hullmoneyman, your local mortgage broker is here to help improve your credit score and help secure that perfect mortgage deal.
-Whether you are a First-Time Buyer, Moving Home or Self-Employed, we think that you would benefit from our Fantastic Mortgage Advice Service in Hull.
+Hullmoneyman, your devoted mortgage broker is here to help improve your credit score and help secure that perfect mortgage deal.
+Whether you are a First Time Buyer, Moving Home or Self Employed, we think that you would benefit from our fantastic Mortgage Advice service in Hull.